Asymptotic Value of Monitoring Structures in Stochastic Games: Weighted Garbling and the Limit PPE Payoff Set

 Note that we do not require any public randomization device for our monotonicity result as the limit PPE payoff set $\mathcal{H}$ is already convex, whereas public randomization is required for the monotonicity of PPE payoff set given a fixed discount factor, because the PPE payoff set at each state may not be convex without a public randomization device with finite states and signals.\footnote{For repeated games with continuously distributed public signal, the PPE payoff set is convex without any public randomization device \cite[]{Kandori_1992_RES}.}

-We prove this result by using our next result, which states that the maximum \emph{score} of the program increases weakly for any direction $\lambda$, thereby yielding a weakly larger $\mathcal{H}$, when a monitoring structure improves in terms of weighted garbling.
+We prove this result by using our next result, which states that the maximum \emph{score} of problem $\mathcal{P}(\lambda)$ increases weakly for every direction $\lambda$, thereby yielding a weakly larger $\mathcal{H}$, when a monitoring structure improves in terms of weighted garbling.
 Together with \autoref{thm:HSTV}, this immediately implies the above main result as $\mathcal{H}(\Pi')$ is full dimensional when $\mathcal{H} (\Pi)$ is full dimensional.

 \begin{thm} Suppose $\Pi = (Y, f)$ is a weighted garbling of $\Pi' = (Y', f')$.
 Then, for each $\lambda \in \Lambda$, $k (\lambda; \Pi) \leq k (\lambda; \Pi').$ Hence, $\mathcal{H} (\Pi) \subseteq \mathcal{H} (\Pi')$. \end{thm}